List of Magic Knight Rayearth characters: Zagato

 Zagato (ザガート, Zagāto) is the primary antagonist of the first season, his younger brother is Cail Lantis (introduced in the second arc and season).
-When he is first introduced, he is seen as a terrible villain who has kidnapped the beloved Princess Emeraude, watching cruelly as Cephiro crumbles without its Pillar.
+When he is first introduced, he is seen as a terrible villain who has kidnapped the beloved Princess Émeraude, watching cruelly as Cephiro crumbles without its Pillar.
 However, this image is far from the truth.

-High Priest to Princess Emeraude and Clef's right-hand man, Zagato fell deeply in love with the beautiful and kind Princess.
-Despite her best efforts to put Cephiro first and foremost, Princess Emeraude fell in love with Zagato as well.
-When Emeraude goes missing, Zagato came forth as having had kidnapped Princess Emeraude.
-In reality, Emeraude was so upset by her lack of will that she imprisoned herself in the water dungeon to avoid seeing Zagato.
+High Priest to Princess Émeraude and Clef's right-hand man, Zagato fell deeply in love with the beautiful and kind Princess.
+Despite her best efforts to put Cephiro first and foremost, Princess Émeraude fell in love with Zagato as well.
+When Émeraude goes missing, Zagato came forth as having had kidnapped Princess Émeraude.
+In reality, Émeraude was so upset by her lack of will that she imprisoned herself in the water dungeon to avoid seeing Zagato.
 Zagato does not reveal this to the Magic Knights or Cephiro's people, aiming to destroy the knights when they come after him.

-The reason Zagato is this way is because of his deep love for Emeraude and equally deep hate for Cephiro's Pillar System.
+The reason Zagato is this way is because of his deep love for Émeraude and equally deep hate for Cephiro's Pillar System.
 The Pillar must devote every moment of their existence to praying for Cephiro and never seek happiness from anything except seeing the planet prosper.
-Zagato was tormented to see Emeraude chained down as such and even more so when she had to resist the love that had grown between them.
-He decides that instead of Emeraude returning as the Pillar and continuing to be a slave to Cephiro, he would rather have Cephiro cease to exist.
+Zagato was tormented to see Émeraude chained down as such and even more so when she had to resist the love that had grown between them.
+He decides that instead of Émeraude returning as the Pillar and continuing to be a slave to Cephiro, he would rather have Cephiro cease to exist.

-In the end of the first season, he is killed in battle by the Magic Knights while desperately trying to protect Emeraude; his last words tell her to "be free".
-His death causes Emeraude to become lost in her own grief and rage before attacking the Magic Knights, who kill her in self-defense.
+In the end of the first season, he is killed in battle by the Magic Knights while desperately trying to protect Émeraude; his last words tell her to "be free".
+His death causes Émeraude to become lost in her own grief and rage before attacking the Magic Knights, who kill her in self-defense.

 He is named after Italian automotive design studio Zagato.